-Our organic growth has been complemented by selective hiring and by five successfully completed strategic acquisitions that have expanded not only assets under management, but also our professional ranks, geographic footprint and service capabilities.
+Our organic growth has been complemented by selective hiring and by six successfully completed strategic acquisitions that have expanded not only assets under management, but also our professional ranks, geographic footprint and service capabilities.
 We believe additional acquisitions will allow us to extend our geographic presence nationally.
 As we grow, we will maintain our value proposition to continue to deliver to our clients excellent investment performance together with excellent client service, the essence of what differentiates us from our competitors.

-Our clients engage us to advise them on traditional investment strategies focused on equities, fixed income and cash as well as nontraditional investment strategies including hedge funds, private equity funds, real estate and commodities.
+Our clients engage us to advise them on traditional investment strategies focused on equities, fixed income and cash as well as non-traditional investment strategies including hedge funds, private equity funds, real estate and commodities.
 Our clients receive a full menu of proprietary investment capabilities together with a focused array of complementary non-proprietary capabilities offered by unaffiliated firms selected by us.
 In addition to our investment capabilities, we also provide our clients with family office services and related administrative services, which include financial planning, tax planning and preparation, partnership accounting and fund administration, and consolidated wealth reporting.
 Our fees for our investment advisory services, non-proprietary services and family office and related administrative services are structured to align our financial incentives with those of our clients to ensure they receive unconflicted advice.
 The vast majority of our fees are derived from discretionary assets under management, and are based on the value of the assets we manage for our clients.
 These fees increase if our clients' assets grow in value; on the other hand, these fees decrease if our clients' assets decline in value.
-We predominantly charge a management fee based on assets under management for our investment advisory services.
 Unlike our management fees, our fees for family office services and related administrative services are generally not based on or correlated to market values.
 For these services, we generally charge our clients a negotiated fee based on the scope of work.
 These services create strong client relationships and contribute meaningfully to our record of client retention.

-As of December 31, 2014, approximately 85% of our discretionary assets under management were held for individual clients and 15% for institutional clients.
-Based on the results we have achieved in a number of our equity strategies, we are attracting a significant amount of institutional investor interest.
-Our equity capabilities are now on the approved lists of several prominent institutional consultants and, as a result, we believe significant institutional growth is likely in future years.
-The following chart summarizes the performance^{1, 2} of each of our principal equity strategies relative to their appropriate benchmarks since inception.
+As of December 31, 2015, approximately 82% of our discretionary assets under management were held for individual clients and 18% for institutional clients.
+Based on the results we have achieved in a number of our equity strategies, we continue to attract a significant amount of institutional investor interest.
+Our equity capabilities are on the approved lists of several prominent institutional consultants and, as a result, we believe significant institutional growth is likely to continue in future years.